FarmData2/FD2-School-Materials/07-FD1/07-FD1-Tutorials.md

 ## Checklist

-- `fetchUsers` function:
+- `fetchUsers` method:
   - Fetches users from {JSON}Placeholder API using `fetch(...)`.
   - Converts response to a JavaScript object using `json()` function.
-  - Contains commented out practice accessing properties.
+  - Contains commented out `console.log` statements for practice accessing properties.
-  - Assigns the retrieved data in to the `userList` Vue `data` property.
+  - Assigns the retrieved data to the `userList` Vue `data` property.
 - Calls `fetchUsers` from the `created` lifecycle hook.
 - Removes the "Fetch Users" and "Clear Users" buttons.
 - Removes the `clearUsers` method.